zanata/zanata-docker-files/zanata-server/README.md

 and opened a terminal in the zanata-server directory.

 ## Build Image
-This section is for developers who want to build images.
-Skip to next section if you just want to use Zanata.
+The latest zanata-server image is available as `docker.io/zanata/server:latest`, skip to next section if you just want to use zanata-server.

 To build the latest released Zanata server, run the following command:
 ```sh